signum-network/CIPs/cip-multiout-reverse.md

 3. Lookup the transactions found and add them to the list of regular transactions obtained from the transactions table in the database.

-4. When displaying the list of transactions, display the incoming amount as the amount that `AccountA` was paid in the Multi-Out (Same) transaction
+4. When displaying the list of transactions, display the incoming amount as the amount that `AccountA` was paid in the Multi-Out (Same) transaction.
+There will only be one entry in the multi-out recipients as accounts cannot be sent to twice in the same Multi-Out (Same) transaction.

 ### Impact on database storage